Looking for a couples’ escape? Then it’s time for a glamping getaway!

-Local attractions: You’re on the doorstep of the Yarra Valley wine region – need we say any more?!
-Vino aside, Tarrawarra Museum of Art is excellent.
-And nearby Healesville Hotel suits a romantic dinner.
+Local attractions: You’re surrounded by the Yarra Valley wine region – need we say any more?!
+And nearby Four Pillars gin distillery has tastings, masterclasses, and the like.
+Elsewhere, Tarrawarra Museum of Art is excellent.

 Why you need to stay: This accommodation is a unique take on glamping and ideal for those who prefer a structured-style tent.
 Enjoy it all only minutes from sparkling coastline.

 Extra special amenity: The OzShacks come with their own esky, so you are always guaranteed a chilled drink after a day of exploring.